Lectures on insulating and conducting quantum spin liquids: Fractionalized Fermi liquids (FL*)

 At large $J_K$, we assume that the $c_\alpha$ electrons and ${\bm S}_1$ spins realize the commonly observed heavy Fermi liquid (FL) phase of $\mathcal{H}_{\rm KL}$.
 With the density of $c_\alpha$ equal to $1+p$, the total density of the `large' Fermi surface is $2+p$.
 As a trivial filled band with density 2 can always be removed, we obtain `small' Fermi surface associated with density $p$ in the FL phase of $\mathcal{H}_{\rm KL}$.
 So the total area of hole pockets is $p/2$.
 While this is the Luttinger value for $\mathcal{H}_{\rm KL}$, it is {\it not\/} for $\mathcal{H}_{\rm ALM}$.
 The ${\bm S}_{2\vi}$ have an effective ferromagnetic Kondo coupling to the conduction electrons $c_\alpha$ (mediated by the antiferromagnetic $J_\perp$ and the antiferromagnetic $J_K$), and so we can expect them to decouple from the top two layers.
 Indeed, we obtain a FL* phase for $\mathcal{H}_{\rm ALM}$ if the ${\bm S}_{2\vi}$ layer forms a spin liquid, and the effects of $J_\perp$ in Eq.~(\ref{eq:Hancilla}) can be treated perturbatively.
 This leads the identification in Fig.~\ref{fig:oneband} of the FL* pseudogap metal with the combination of a Kondo lattice FL state of $c_{\alpha}$ and ${\bm S}_1$, and a spin liquid of ${\bm S}_2$.

 We can now summarize the FL* construction of the Hubbard model in the following simple terms.
 We express the Hubbard model as a theory of antiferromagnetic paramagnons, and then fractionalize the $S=1$ paramagnon into two $S=1/2$ spins, ${\bm S}_1$ and ${\bm S}_2$.
 The ${\bm S}_1$ spins form a Kondo lattice heavy Fermi liquid with the electrons $c_\alpha$ to yield the hole pockets.
-The ${\bm S}_2$ spins form the spin liquid needed to satisfy the Oshikawa anomaly.
+The ${\bm S}_2$ spins form the spin liquid needed to satisfy the constraints in Section~\ref{sec:gLutt}.